scantist/user-docs/docs/en-US/Build-based-Scan-CICD-Pipeline/GitLab-CI-Integration.md

    Click on the `Add Variable` button again.
 In the pop-up box,
    - Set the `Key` as `SCANTIST_IMPORT_URL`
-   - Set the `Value` as `https://api-v4staging.scantist.io/v2/scans/ci-scan/`
+   - Set the `Value` as `https://api-v4staging.scantist.io/v2/scans/ci-scan/` (for V4 staging environment) or `https://gcc.scantist.io/v2/scans/ci-scan/` (for GCC environment)
    - Check the option `Mask variable`
    - Complete the process by clicking on the `Add Variable` button